toefel18/transcoding-grpc-to-http-json/README.md

 [Transcoding gRPC to HTTP JSON using Envoy](https://blog.jdriven.com/2018/11/transcoding-grpc-to-http-json-using-envoy/)

-Built with Java 11, but 1.8 should also be supported, change `sourceCompatiblity` in the build.gradle to 1.8
+Built with Java 11, but 1.8 should also be supported, change `sourceCompatibility` in the build.gradle to 1.8

 Requirements: docker